SDSU-Research-CI/SDSU-Research-CI.github.io/docs/softwarefactory/gettingstarted.md

         - `ls ~/.kube`
     - You should see the config file listed:
         - ![config file in kube folder](/images/softwarefactory/gettingstarted10.png)
-1. Verify that your notebook can communicate with the cluster with this command (replace the namespace and remove the bracketss):
+1. Verify that your notebook can communicate with the cluster with this command (replace the namespace and remove the brackets):
     - `kubectl get pods -n [your-namespace]`
         - ![pods in namespace](/images/softwarefactory/gettingstarted11.png)
         - Note: output may vary